Christmas

 How often should you repot a Christmas cactus?

-'Christmas cacti prefer to be slightly pot-bound, so no rush to repot them,' Kiersten says.
-According to Nastya, they need repotting about once every two or three years.
+'Christmas cacti prefer to be slightly pot-bound, so no rush to repot them,' says Kiersten Rankel, an expert from plant-care app Greg.
+Once every two or three years is ideal.

 There are other houseplants that like being pot-bound, too – a good attribute to look for if you’d like to cut down on maintenance.